Coffee Buttercream

 • Make sure your butter is at room temperature before making your frosting.

-• If your powdered sugar contains cornstarch (most brands in the US do) there's no need to sift you powdered sugar.
+• If your powdered sugar contains cornstarch (most brands in the US do) there’s no need to sift the powdered sugar.

 • Use heavy cream or heavy whipping cream and not normal milk!
 You need the higher fat percentage for the frosting to have the right consistency.

-• If you are making frosting for a cake, mix the buttercream on the lowest speed at the end of the process for a couple minutes to get out any extra air that might have been incorporated during the mixing process.
+• If you are making frosting for a cake, mix the buttercream on the lowest speed at the end of the process for a couple of minutes to get out any extra air that might have been incorporated during the mixing process.

 Making This Coffee Buttercream in Advance and Storage Tips